NicolaLovo/GoogleCloudNotes/ch6-compute-engine/ch6.5-managing-instances.md

 VM access for Linux:

 - SSH -> requires firewall Allow rule on `tcp:22`
 - Google recommends using OS Login(or 2SV) instead of SSH keys
   - OS login allows using IAM roles to manage instances -> links linux account to Google identity
-    - if not possible, you can manage SSH key pairs
+  - key management centralized via IAM and metadata
+  - allows for better auditability
+  - can enforce 2 factor authentication(2FA)

+For os login the following permissions are required:

+- `compute.osLogin` -> allows to use OS Login
+- `compute.osAdminLogin` -> allows to use OS Login with root(sudo) privileges

 VM access for Windows: